 This guide covers using the SAMD21 ML Kit for data collection as an example, however, any time-series data can be used for building ML solutions with Edge Impulse and SensiML.

-The ML Plugin and MPLAB Data Visualizer can be installed as plugins to MPLAB X IDE via the plugins manager or the ML Plugin as a plugin to MPLAB Data Visualizer Standalone.
+The ML Partners plugin and MPLAB Data Visualizer can be installed as plugins to MPLAB X IDE via the plugins manager or the ML Partners plugin as a plugin to MPLAB Data Visualizer Standalone.

-- SAMD21 ML Kit Data Logger Firmware - 6-axis IMU data for vibration, rotation, and motion-based solutions
+- SAMD21 ML Kit Data Logger Firmware - 6-axis Internal Measurement Unit (IMU) data for vibration, rotation, and motion-based solutions

-To use the ML Plugin, MPLAB Data Visualizer must first be configured to receive data from the desired target device.
+To use the ML Partners plugin, MPLAB Data Visualizer must first be configured to receive data from the desired target device.
 This involves the configuration of the serial connection as well as the variable streamer, which will parse variables from the serial stream.
-Once data sources are plotted in the Time pane, click the Mark button to tag the visible data for use in the ML Plugin.
-The Mark button places the cursors (A & B) at the bounds of the visible graph so that the viewable data can then be used within the ML Plugin.
+Once data sources are plotted in the Time pane, click the Mark button to tag the visible data for use in the ML Partners plugin.
+The Mark button places the cursors (A & B) at the bounds of the visible graph so that the viewable data can then be used within the ML Partners plugin.

 To select a new region of data, scroll, and zoom as needed in the Time pane and then click Mark when the desired segment is precisely within the viewable window.
 Alternatively, the bounds of the time window can be set manually in the Time Axis menu on the right, before pressing the Mark button.